Logo

 We collect the following types of personal data directly from you:

-• Player Information: Name, date of birth, medical details, performance data.
+• Player Information: Name, date of birth, medical or additional needs information, performance data.

 • Parent/Guardian Information: Name, email, phone number, payment details.